Data protection for venue stylists

 Information about companies is not personal data.
 However, information about individuals acting as sole traders, employees, partners and company directors where they can be identified as individuals may be classed as personal data.
 So someone’s email address, even if it is a company email address, will most probably be personal data.

-Become a successful Venue Stylist
+How to become a Venue Stylist